JetBrains-Research/codegen-metrics/README.md

 To run metric computations, you will also need [tree-sitter](https://github.com/tree-sitter/tree-sitter).
 - To use it, run `git clone https://github.com/tree-sitter/tree-sitter-python.git build/tree-sitter-python`.
+  - To make sure that you use the right version of tree, checkout the specific version:
+  - `cd build/tree-sitter-python && git checkout 9e53981`

 ## Repository structure